avlabsuk/mecenart/README.md

-# Pinsel
+# Mecenart

-Pinsel is a fully decentralized art licensing and backing platform which aims to provide lower comission costs and reduce infrastructure expenses by utilizing p2p protocols such as [IPFS](https://ipfs.io/) and [Ethereum](https://www.ethereum.org/) Blockchain.
+MecenArt is a fully decentralized art licensing and backing platform which aims to provide lower commission costs and reduce infrastructure expenses by utilizing p2p protocols such as [IPFS](https://ipfs.io/) and [Ethereum](https://www.ethereum.org/) Blockchain.

 ## How it Works